 The engine immobilizer system is set and the indicator light will start flashing.
-(See "Engine immobilizer system" for details.)
+(For details, see "Engine immobilizer system" on page 16 in this Section.)

-- 2. Have all passengers get out of the vehicle. - Close and lock all the doors, trunk and hood.
+- Have all passengers get out of the vehicle. - Close and lock all the doors, trunk and hood.